This tutorial is tailored for intermediate IT administrators or full-stack developers seeking guidance on setting up and publishing websites.

 MariaDB configuration size

-This depend of your usage of the Tiki Wiki instance of course but assuming we are on the smallest LightSail plan we are setting a small instance.
+This depend of your usage of the Tiki Wiki instance but following the I follow the suggested option is working fine.

 Location for SSL certificates

 Unless you know what you do keep the default.
+(Per-domain)

-I choose to answer "no" so I can set manually all the parameters for my domain.
+If this question is displayed I choose to answer "no" so I can set manually all the parameters for my domain.

 Create your first Virtual Server (your website)